kalliapap/Chou-Fasman-Algorithm/README.md

 (example file: 1a00.txt)

 ## Output
 The result is saved in the choufasman.txt file.
+Results are also shown in the figure diagram (choufasman.png).